 Historical Factors that Suggest Leaky Gut Syndrome:

-Factors that may raise the suspicion of Leaky Gut Syndrome include a history of major trauma or burns, gastrointestinal infections, dysbiosis, the use of certain medications such as Cortisone derivatives, (prednisone) and NSAIDs.
-The NSAIDs are the anti-inflammatory medications that include aspirin, ibuprofen, and naproxyn.
-It also includes the newer versions of this class of medications such as Celebrex.
+Factors that may raise the suspicion of Leaky Gut Syndrome include a history of major trauma or burns, gastrointestinal infections, dysbiosis, the use of certain medications such as Cortisone derivatives (prednisone) and NSAIDs (ibuprofen or Advil, naproxen or Aleve).
+The NSAIDs are the anti-inflammatory medications that include aspirin, ibuprofen and naproxen.
+It also includes the newer versions of this class of medications such as Celebrex and Vioxx.
 A history of food allergy or sensitivity should also alert one to the possibility of Leaky Gut Syndrome.

 Symptoms and Signs of Leaky Gut Syndrome:

-There are a variety of non-specific symptoms that may be associated with Leaky Gut: fatigue, malaise, abdominal pain, abdominal discomfort, bloating, diarrhea, cognitive dysfunction, joint pains and generalized weakness.
+There are a variety of non-specific symptoms that may be associated with Leaky Gut: fatigue, fever, abdominal pain, abdominal discomfort, bloating, diarrhea, cognitive dysfunction, joint pains and generalized weakness.

 Tests that look for Leaky Gut Syndrome:

-The Intestinal Permeability Assessment is an effective and highly reliable way to diagnose this problem.
+The Intestinal Permeability Test is an effective and highly reliable way to diagnose this problem.
 It is not an insurance covered test.
-It is very valuable in guiding therapy and following a disease process.
+It can be valuable in guiding therapy and following a disease process.

 Treatment for Leaky Gut Syndrome:

-- Remove the stimulants to dysfunction whether it is abnormal organisms, offending foods, medication and or supplements.
+- Remove the stimulants to dysfunction whether it is abnormal organisms, offending foods, medication and or supplemen

 - Replace healthy living bacteria that may be missing.